phillipadsmith/2014.phillipadsmith.com/_drafts/2015-04-08-keybase-io-pgp-from-start-to-finish.md

 I've successfully invited more than twenty people to Keybase over the last few months.
 In exchange for the invite code, I try to encourage and support them in getting a public key published and exchanging an encrypted message with me.

-If you're received an invitation from me, the process looks something like this:
+If you've received an invitation from me, the process looks something like this:

 ![Keybase.io e-mail invitation from me!]({{site.baseurl}}/files/0_keybase_email_invite.jpg)
 Look for an e-mail from `keybase.io` in your e-mail client.
 If you can't find it at first, check your "Promotions" tab in Gmail, or your "junk" folder or what-have-you.
 Maybe search for it.